Immunization Storage and Handling

 - Is anything blocking the air flow of the refrigerator?

-- If unable to determine the cause, sites may need to contact a technician to preform maintenance or repairs.
+- If unable to determine the cause, sites may need to contact a technician to perform maintenance or repairs.

 Contingency Planning

-Healthcare providers, organizations and agencies should develop a contingency plan in the event of a vaccine refrigerator malfunction or power outage.
+Healthcare providers, organizations and agencies should develop a contingency plan in the event of an immunization refrigerator malfunction or power outage.
 Contingency plans may include:

-- making arrangements in advance with an alternate storage site (e.g. another office/pharmacy)
+- making arrangements in advance for an alternative storage site (e.g. another office/pharmacy)

 - using insulated containers and packing materials